Skip to search Skip to content

 Time and Date Formats

 There are many different time and date format conventions, with no “right” approach for all situations.
-Conventions also vary widely around the world, and it would be counterproductive to formalize a single, unified approach to representing time and date across Fiori for iOS.
+Conventions also vary widely around the world, and it would be counterproductive to formalize a single, unified approach to representing time and date across SAP Fiori for iOS.
 That said, there are best practices to consider.
-Instead of a list [...]
+Instead of a [...]

 Category: Patterns